Anat Zuria: The Lesson

+Zuria wrote and directed the film, which was produced together with Sigal Landesberg.
+It was edited by Ara Lapid.
+Cinematography was by Roni Cazanelson.

-A film between a documentary and fiction, following the story of Layla Ibrahim, a Muslim woman learning to drive in the streets of Jerusalem.
+A film between a documentary and fiction, it follows the story of Layla Ibrahim, a Muslim woman learning to drive in the streets of Jerusalem.
 The film won the "Best documentary" award at Haifa International film festival, 2012.

 Conventional Sins

-Conventional sins is a film exposing sexual abuse of children in the ultra-Orthodox community: A decade after he was banished from the Hasidic community he grew up in, Meilech reopens the diary he wrote when he was 15.
+Conventional Sins is a film exposing sexual abuse of children in the ultra-Orthodox community: a decade after he was banished from the Hasidic community he grew up in, Meilech reopens the diary he wrote when he was 15.
 The diary describes the abuse he went through at the hands of a network of ultra-Orthodox pedophiles.
 Together with a group of young actors who themselves grew up in the Hasidic community, Meilech attempts to reconstruct parts of the diary and tell his story, which the Hasidic community did everything to silence.
-Winner of Best Documentary in The Jerusalem Film Festival.
+It was the Winner of Best Documentary at the Jerusalem Film Festival.